 Was there a core dump?

-VMs or ESXi hosts can generate a core dump.
+A VM can sometimes generate a core dump.
 You can check if you have the required partition available for a core dump through the Direct Console User Interface, either at the console in the server room or via the Intelligent Platform Management Interface.

-You can also use a Secure Shell (SSH) client, such as PuTTY, to connect remotely to your ESXi host to check this.
-In order to do so, you need to configure SSH access to your ESXi host.
+You can also check by using a Secure Shell (SSH) client, such as PuTTY, to connect remotely to vCenter or your ESXi host.
+You must first configure SSH access to your ESXi host.

-ESXi hosts do not automatically collect the core dumps.
-To collect the core dump, manually run the esxcfg-dumppart command with an option that is valid for your environment.
+ESXi hosts don't automatically collect core dumps.
+To collect the core dump, you must manually run the esxcfg-dumppart command with an option that works for your environment.

-Execute the following command to check if ESXi is configured to automatically reboot after a Purple Screen of Death (PSOD):
+Execute this command to check if ESXi is configured to automatically reboot after a Purple Screen of Death (PSOD):

 esxcfg-advcfg -g /Misc/BlueScreenTimeout

-If the value isn't 0, then ESXi will automatically reboot after the PSOD.
-If it is 0, then it will wait for you to manually restart the host.
+If the value listed is anything other than 0, then ESXi automatically reboots after the PSOD.
+If the output is 0, the system is configured to wait for you to manually restart the host.

-If your ESXi host experiences an outage that is not the result of a kernel error, a human reboot or an intentional shutdown, then the cause might be the physical hardware.
-Hardware might reboot abruptly due to a faulty component, heating problems -- such as air conditioning failure -- or a power outage in the data center.
+If your ESXi host experiences an outage as a result of something other than a kernel error, a human reboot or an intentional shutdown, the hardware might have caused it.
+Hardware sometimes causes an ESXi host to reboot unexpectedly due to a faulty component, a heating problem -- such as an air conditioning failure -- or a power outage in the data center.

-Power failures can be nightmares for virtualization admins.
-If you live in a country or city that often has power failures, you might need to convince upper management to invest in UPS protection or, beyond that, a generator or solar-powered battery backup in case of long power failures.
+If you work in a location where the power often fails, you might consider investing in UPS protection, a generator or solar-powered battery backup in case of long-term power failures.